 During the day, you can take the Queen Mary Ghosts and Legends Tour which includes admission to a special exhibit and a self-guided tour of other places where ghosts have been sighted.
 You can also take a Haunted Encounter Tour which gives you an overview of the ship's most haunted areas and paranormal hotspots.

-Tour the Haunted Queen Mary at Night
+Tour at Night

 But really, aren't ghost stories more fun in the dark?
 After the sun goes down, you can enjoy any of several night tours, from dining with the spirits to taking part in a paranormal investigation.